 Research the platforms before you start.
 What are some of the best freelance writing platforms?

-Ensure you have all the necessary software to create, such as an editor, word processing software, and a project management system.
+Ensure you have all the software you need to create, like an editor, word processing software, and a system for keeping track of projects.

 Take your time learning the ropes and developing a personal portfolio.
 The more experience you have, the better.